 ABOUT AUDREY EDWARDS AND AMERICAN RUNAWAY

 Whether doing international reporting under the aegis of the United Nations on the effects of a drought in sub-Saharan Africa in 1984, or interviewing influencers as diverse as Oprah Winfrey and Maxine Waters, Audrey Edwards has had a 40-year career as a journalist with work that has won awards, been used in university courses, and referenced on national television talk shows.
-A former senior-level editor for the national publications Essence (Editor and Executive Editor), Black Enterprise (Executive Editor and Vice President of Editorial Operations), Family Circle and More (Senior Editor), Ms. Edwards’s magazine years were spent mostly in Black-owned and women’s-oriented media where she assigned, edited, reported, and wrote about issues of race and gender for large, mass-media audiences.
+A former senior-level editor for the national publications Essence, where she was Editor and Executive Editor; Black Enterprise, where she served as Executive Editor and Vice President of Editorial Operations, and Family Circle and More magazines, holding Senior Editor titles at both, Ms. Edwards’s magazine years were spent mostly in Black-owned and women’s-oriented media where she assigned, edited, reported, and wrote about issues of race and gender for large, mass-media audiences.

-Ms. Edwards has also authored six books, most notably the groundbreaking Children of the Dream: The Psychology of Black Success (Doubleday, 1992), co-authored with Dr. Craig Polite; and The Man from Essence: Creating a Magazine for Black Women (Atria, 2014), in collaboration with Edward Lewis, co-founder of Essence.
+Ms. Edwards has also authored seven books, most notably the groundbreaking Children of the Dream: The Psychology of Black Success (Doubleday, 1992), co-authored with Dr. Craig Polite; and The Man from Essence: Creating a Magazine for Black Women (Atria, 2014), a business memoir written in collaboration with Edward Lewis, co-founder of

 Her latest work, AMERICAN RUNAWAY: Black and Free in Paris in the Trump Years (August Press, 2020), is a wise and wisecracking memoir on Ms. Edwards’s decision to run from America following the election of Donald J. Trump as President of the United States.
 Paris has historically offered refuge to Black Americans running from American racism, be they soldiers following World War I, or the writers, musicians, artists and other creative thinkers who have been coming to the City of Light for 100 years.
 Josephine Baker.
 Richard Wright and James Baldwin.
 W.E.B.
 DuBois.
 Grace Jones.
 Miles Davis.
 Lenny Kravitz.
 Ta-Nehisi Coates.